9brada6/tabs-with-posts/development.md

 - Add something in query_generator like pre applied args to query args, where the pre applied args will ne no_found_rows, and post_status => published.

-- Manually verify each setting: Name, Post Type, Post Statuses, Post Order.
+- Manually verified each setting: Name, Post Type, Post Statuses, Post Order, Posts Settings.

-Post Settings: add a note that says that posts added here can be filtered out by other settings.

 - Finish Advanced Arguments.
 - Meta Value: Maybe do not add meta_value if the comparator is Exist or not exist.
 Maybe try to